 Mercedes installed small fuel warmers on these engines using engine coolant to warm up the fuel just before it enters the injection pump.
 The idea is great - especially in cold climates, but in moderate and warmer climates it is probably not needed.

-In this video Kent will demonstrate how to replace the front shocks in the chassis mentioned above.
+In this video Kent will demonstrate how to replace the REAR shocks in the chassis mentioned above.
+He will do this on the ground on his W124 coupe using a floor jack, jack stands, and hand tools.

-In this video Kent will demonstrate how to replace the front shocks in the chassis mentioned above.
+In this video Kent will demonstrate how to replace the FRONT shocks in the chassis mentioned above.
+He will do this on the ground using a floor jack, jack stands, and hand tools.

 If you want to fix the engine fan motor or reduce the bearing noise coming from it, then this is how you can do it for a little over $200.
 You don't need to replace the entire engine fan assembly and you DON't have to resort to buying a used one off of eBay!